When it comes to working dog breeds, Norway seems to have it all.

 1. Does the Norwegian Buhund bark a lot?

 Yes.
-When it comes to dog breeds, the Norwegian Buhund tends to be on the noisier side.
+Regarding dog breeds, the Norwegian Buhund tends to be noisier.

 While this makes them an excellent watchdog, it can also become an annoyance if not dealt with promptly.
 To prevent excessive barking, start training young.